C# Program Structure#

 the output appear:

-after the final e
+after the final e or under the S of Starting?

-Indentation Help
+Indentation Help#

 like unmatched braces.
 When you press return in a C# source file

-), Xamarin Studio makes a guess at the proper
+(i.e. a file with name ending in .cs), Xamarin Studio makes a guess at the proper

 indentation of the next line.
 The exact reaction can be set in the options.